cedx/which.js/README.md

 The `which\which()` function accepts three parameters:

 - `command: string`: The command to be resolved.
-- `all boolean = false`: A value indicating whether to return all executables found, instead of just the first one.
+- `all: boolean = false`: A value indicating whether to return all executables found, instead of just the first one.
 - `options: object = {}`: The options to be passed to the underlying finder.

 If you pass the `true` value as the second parameter, the function will return an array of all paths found, instead of only the first path found: